Beckendrof/intent-classification/README.md

 # DistilBERT Transformer model for Multi-class Classification
 For this project I have pre-trained a DistilBERT transofrmer model to perform intent classification.
-This model can be finetuned and retrained with your a custom dataset if required.
+This model can be finetuned and retrained with a custom dataset if required.

 ## Prerequisities